philippinespire/2022_PIRE_omics_workshop/salarias_fasciatus/MitoGenomes/README.md

 Check the output for MitoFinder once it has run.
 You can find the full sequences for the mitochondrial genome(s) recovered, as well as sequences for the individual genes found in each genome.

-How many mitochondrial scaffolds did MitoFinder recover?
+How many "mitochondrial" scaffolds did MitoFinder recover?
 How many genes did MitoFinder recover?
+You can find this information in the .out file.

-Which scaffolds in the reference genome correspond to mitochondrial scaffolds?
+Which scaffolds in the reference genome correspond to "mitochondrial" scaffolds?
+You will have to dig a little deeper into the results (the .infos files in the Final_Results folder) to find this.

-Check the output of MitoZ.
-Is it similar to MitoFinder?

-MitoZ outputs the coverage of the
+Note that MitoFinder actually found >1 scaffold that it identified as mtDNA!
+There could be a few explanations for this, including (1) the mitochondrial genome was assembled in several fragments; (2) there are regions of the nuclear genome that resemble the mitochondrial genome (these are often called "nuclear mitochondrial insertions", or NUMTS); (3) we have contamination from another species.

 Recall how we evaluated coverage using samtools for PSMC yesterday.
 If you have time, you can check the coverage of the MitoFinder scaffolds and compare to what we found for the whole genome.
+True mitochondrial genomes should have depth of coverage >> the nuclear genome, NUMTS should have coverage roughly equal to the nuclear genome, and contaminants should have coverage << the nuclear genome.

+Start an interactive node and load samtools.
+You will need to use a .bam file aligned to the full Sfa denovo reference genome - you can find these in `/home/e1garcia/shotgun_PIRE/2022_PIRE_omics_workshop/salarias_fasciatus/PSMC/data/mkBAM/shotgun_full/`

+The basic syntax for evaluating the coverage for a specific scaffold is similar to what we used yesterday but with an -r flag added to identify which region we are interested in:

+`
+samtools depth -r <scaffold name> <.bam file> | awk '{sum+=$3} END { print "Average (covered sites) = ",sum/NR}' `

+Use this template to check coverage.
+Which scaffolds look like they represent the true mitochondrial genome?

+Check the output of MitoZ when it is finished.
+Is it similar to MitoFinder?

 ## Species identification and searching genetic databases